 The highlight that Mr. Bibb referred to is a program he devised in 1992 called “A Step Ahead.”
 It was first performed at North Central Secondary School in Surrey, B.C. and since then has been performed in more than 20 schools in Canada.
 Through a unique use of drama and music, students are exposed to the cloudy and uncertain world of race relations.
 They learn how to think, and not what to think.
 They analyse the evolution of attitudes and myths surrounding various racial groups, and how they have come to shape the current views held in today’s society.
 Through this analytical process they are able to make objective decisions and form opinions about the multicultural and multiracial society that they live in.

 In 2009 Leon Bibb was appointed Member to the Order for British Columbia and in 2011 he received the honorary degree of doctor of letters from UBC.

-His last performance, sponsored by BCBHAS was Feb 7, 2014, his 92nd birthday, as part of that year's BC Black History Month celebrations.
+His last public performance, sponsored by BCBHAS, was on Feb 7, 2014 which was also his 92nd birthday.
+The performance was part of the 2014 BC Black History Month celebrations put on by the Society.
 "We did this fantastic show" Sample said.
+(Bill Sample was his long-time pianist and musical producer).
 "It couldn't have been better planned.
 We played in Victoria at Government House, just he and I. We were piped in no less and the Lieutenant-Governor introduced us and Leon sang his ass off in front of a huge crowd ..."